The College Monk

 • The cost of the education provided in the college and also whether it fits into the student's budget.

-• Students to participate in extra-curricular activities, volunteer for the various events held on the campus.
+• The engagement of the student to actively take part in extra-curricular activities and volunteer for the various activities held in the campus.

 • Willing to leave home and ready to have the "college experience."